Esauh/GitFolder/README.md

 This is my Final Unix Project.
-Code works by typing in desired messages to be encrypted.
-Then typing the number which correlates to the encryption key.
+Code works by typing in ./cipher into shell prompt then entering in the desired message to be encrypted.
+User then can type the number which correlates to the encryption key.
+Message will be displayed stripping away non-alphabet chracters and spacing every 5 characters while also creating a new line every 10 spaces.